-- I. Top 5 human resources-related concerns cited by the TMT respondents: - Building and maintaining our culture amid a hybrid or remote working model. - Ability to recruit qualified candidates. - Ability to retain your people. - Replacing employees who leave the organization. - Resources for recruiting (internal and external). - II.
+- I. Top 5 human resources-related concerns cited by the TMT respondents: - Building and maintaining our culture amid a hybrid or remote working model. - Ability to recruit qualified candidates. - Ability to retain your people. - Replacing employees who leave the organisation. - Resources for recruiting (internal and external). - II.
 Supply-chain disruptions persist but appear to be on the decline: - The number of TMT respondents experiencing disruptions dropped from 67% in 2022 to 53% in 2023. - III.
-TMT finance organizations continue to reassess sourcing arrangements: - 58% plan to adjust outsourcing arrangements by bringing these capabilities on-shore or near-shore, compared to 47% last year. - 26% have already brought these capabilities on-shore or near-shore, compared to 50% last year.
+TMT finance organisations continue to reassess sourcing arrangements: - Fifty-eight percent plan to adjust outsourcing arrangements by bringing these capabilities on-shore or near-shore, compared to 47% last year.

+Twenty-six percent have already brought these capabilities on-shore or near-shore, compared to 50% last year.